Your feet are as important as your badminton rackets, maybe more so

 1 Sweaty and smelly feet

 There are a number of conditions which can cause this and generally the problem can be worse in teenage years.
-Smelly feet are usually caused by fungal or bacterial infection on your skin and between your toes, it can aslo grow on your shoes !
-Good hygiene with daily washing, thoroughly drying the feet and wearing cotton rich socks will all help.
-Wash after every session and get to know your feet.
-Visit this site for find out specific medical advice.
+Smelly feet are usually caused by a fungal or bacterial infection on your skin and between your toes, it can also grow on your shoes!

 Playing shoes and running shoes should both be dried out if they become damp and after training sessions.
 Do not leave them in your bag between sessions, they will turn brown and start to rot!
 Go and check now to see if they smell!